-According to the latest information from the Centers for Disease Control and Prevention (CDC), almost half of all adults living in the United States have one or more chronic health conditions.
-Chronic illnesses – like diabetes, heart disease, and cancer – cause more deaths, disabilities, and cost more than other medical conditions.
+Over half of all adults living in the United States have one or more chronic health conditions, according to the latest information from the Centers for Disease Control and Prevention (CDC).
+Chronic illnesses—such as diabetes, heart disease, and cancer—cause more deaths and disabilities and cost more than other medical conditions.
 Every year, seven out of 10 deaths can be linked to chronic illnesses.

 ICHRON predicts your risk

-Researchers at Intermountain Medical Center Heart Institute in Salt Lake City, UT, led by Heidi May, PhD, MSPH, have designed and tested a new clinical tool that they claim can accurately predict a person’s risk of developing a chronic illness.
-The tool, called the Intermountain Chronic Disease Risk Score (ICHRON), calculates your at-risk score using data from your personal electronic health record, including information from routine bloods tests and your age.
-This makes it easy to integrate ICHRON as a screening method during your routine medical examinations or appointments.
+Researchers at Intermountain Medical Center Heart Institute in Salt Lake City, Utah, led by Heidi May, Ph.D., MSPH, have designed and tested a new clinical tool that they claim can accurately predict a person’s risk of developing a chronic illness.
+The tool, called the Intermountain Chronic Disease Risk Score (ICHRON), calculates your at-risk score by using data from your personal electronic health record, including information from routine blood tests and your age.
+This makes it easy to integrate ICHRON as a screening method into your routine medical examinations or appointments.

 Your ICHRON at-risk score can be used to predict your risk of developing a number of chronic diseases, including:

 ICHRON can also be used to measure your risk of developing several cardiovascular diseases, such as peripheral vascular disease, stroke, atrial fibrillation, heart attack, and heart failure.

 According to the published results of the study, female patients with moderate ICHRON scores were shown to be three times more likely to develop a chronic illness within the next three years compared to female patients with low ICHRON scores.
 Women with high ICHRON at-risk scores were 11 times more likely to be diagnosed with a chronic illness within three years.